 Each vehicle type has a minimum emission standard.
 You can find your vehicle’s emission standard in your vehicle logbook or from your vehicle manufacturer.

-To avoid being charged in a clean air zone, your vehicle must meet the following minimum standard:
+To avoid being charged in a Clean Air Zone, your vehicle must meet the following minimum standard:

-|Vehicle type||CAZ minimum standard|
+|Vehicle type||Clean Air Zone minimum standard|

 |Buses, coaches, heavy goods vehicles||Euro VI|

 |Vans, minibuses, taxis, private hire vehicles, cars||Euro 6 (diesel) and Euro 4 (petrol)|

 Local authorities may set a different standard for taxis and private hire vehicles.
 You should always check if you will need to pay a charge or contact the local authority for more information.